pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## with
-Since Jennifer was a year younger than her friends, she had a hard time keeping up with them.
+* Since Jennifer was a year younger than her friends, she had a hard time keeping up with them.
 * Please bear with me until I finish this [task,job].
 * We still haven't come up with an interesting theme for the [marketing,advertising] campaign.

 ## despite
 * Despite being rich, intelligent, a great dancer, tall, dark and handsome he was [totally,utterly] alone!
-*
+* The flight is only about half the price , despite its being more than double the distance.

 ## For
 * He apologized to her for his [poor,rude] behavior.